ningjis/data-512-a1/README.md

 # Curated Data

-The processed data are stored into a single CSV file with the following headers:
+The processed data are stored into a single CSV file, `en-wikipedia_traffic_200712-202108.csv`, with the following headers:

 | Column | Value |
 | ------ | ------ |